sramosc/kidpointsv2/kidpoints.md

 ###### Validations
 * Blank field/s.
 * E-mail is not valid or doesn't exists in DB.
+* E-mail exists, but the user is not yet active (registration email)
 * Password is incorrect.

 ##### SIGN UP